 - E. Location of BEEHIVE and/or NUCLEUS COLONY on the LOT. - 1.
 Minimum separation to LOT LINE. - a.
 Minimum separation to FRONT YARD.
-A BEEHIVE and/or NUCLEUS COLONY shall be located a minimum of 30 feet from any STREET RIGHT-OF-WAY no less distance than the actual FRONT YARD of the PRINCIPAL STRUCTURE but in no case shall the BEEHIVE and/or NUCLEUS COLONY be required to be more than 25 feet from any STREET RIGHT-OF-WAY., adjoining improved ALLEY, or easement for purposes of ingress or egress and - b.
+A BEEHIVE and/or NUCLEUS COLONY shall be located from any STREET RIGHT-OF-WAY no less distance than the actual FRONT YARD of the PRINCIPAL STRUCTURE but in no case shall the BEEHIVE and/or NUCLEUS COLONY be required to be more than 25 feet from any STREET RIGHT-OF-WAY. - b.
 Minimum separation SIDE and REAR YARDS.
-SIDE and REAR YARDS shall be a minimum of 10 5 feet from all other LOT LINES except only a three feet separation is needed to any SIDE or REAR LOT LINE for a BEEHIVE and/or NUCLEUS COLONY with a bee opening that faces away from that LOT LINE.
+SIDE and REAR YARDS shall be a minimum of 5 feet except only a three feet separation is needed to any SIDE or REAR LOT LINE for a BEEHIVE and/or NUCLEUS COLONY with a bee opening that faces away from that LOT LINE.
 The location of the bee opening needs to be indicated on the site plan. - 2.
-Minimum separation to PRINCIPAL STRUCTURE.
-A BEEHIVE and/or NUCLEUS COLONY shall be located a minimum of 30 10 feet from any existing PRINCIPAL STRUCTURE on any adjacent LOT and any ACCESSORY STRUCTURE on any adjacent LOT such as a patio, gazebo, deck, swimming pools, or permanently affixed play equipment, but not including garages or sheds.
+Minimum separation to STRUCTURE.
+A BEEHIVE and/or NUCLEUS COLONY shall be located a minimum of 10 feet from any existing PRINCIPAL STRUCTURE on any adjacent LOT and any ACCESSORY STRUCTURE on any adjacent LOT such as a patio, gazebo, deck, swimming pools, or permanently affixed play equipment, but not including garages or sheds.
 This minimum separation shall not be required when the bee opening to a BEEHIVE and/or NUCLEUS COLONY faces away from the lot line of that subject adjacent LOT.
 The location of the bee opening needs to be indicated on the site plan. - 3.
 All proposed BEEHIVES and NUCLEUS COLONIES shall be indicated on the site plan for the Zoning Use Permit Application with dimensions to all LOT LINES and the location of the bee opening in each BEEHIVE and/or NUCLEUS COLONY shall also be indicated on the site plan. - 4.
 BEEHIVES may be replaced or changed over time without requiring a new Zoning Use Permit.